55 solar panels

 Numerous Facilities Management teams are located in Skipwith Hall:

 The Skipwith Hall solar array was completed in January of 2016 and has a capacity of 15 kW of AC electricity.
 As the first solar project at UVA, the 55 rooftop panels at Skipwith Hall reflect UVA’s commitment to a greener future.
-Skipwith Hall is anticipating LEED gold certification, demonstrating its comprehensive sustainable building design that incorporates passive cooling, natural daylight, and a green roof, as well as the solar array.
+Skipwith Hall received LEED gold certification from the US Green Building Council, demonstrating its comprehensive sustainable building design, demonstrating its comprehensive sustainable building design that incorporates passive cooling, natural daylight, and a green roof, as well as the solar array.
 Additionally, the layout of the building promotes a healthy, welcoming, and collaborative work environment for the employees under its roof.

 Current solar production